-The metric name is the name you want to show up in Datadog.
+<METRIC_NAME> is the name you want to show up in Datadog.

-The metric type is from the standard choices for all agent checks, such as gauge, rate, histogram or counter.
+<METRIC_TYPE> is from the standard choices for all agent checks, such as gauge, rate, histogram or counter.

 host is the optional target of the WMI query, localhost is assumed by default.
-If you set this option, make sure that Remote Management is enabled on the target host see here for more information.
+If you set this option, make sure that Remote Management is enabled on the target host.
+See Configure Remote Management in Server Manager

 filters is a list of filters on the WMI query you may want.
 For example, for a process-based WMI class you may want metrics for only certain processes running on your machine, so you could add a filter for each process name.
 You can also use the ‘%’ character as a wildcard.

 provider is the optional WMI provider (default to 32 on Datadog Agent 32-bit or 64).
 It is used to request WMI data from the non-default provider.
-Available options are:
+Available options are: 32 or 64.

 for more information.

-constant_tags optionally lets you tag each metric with a set of fixed values.
+tags optionally lets you tag each metric with a set of fixed values.

 tag_queries optionally lets you specify a list of queries, to tag metrics with a target class property.
-Each item in the list is a set of [link source property, target class, link target class property, target property] where:
+Each item in the list is a set of [<LINK_SOURCE_PROPERTY>, <TARGET_CLASS>, <LINK_TARGET_CLASS_PROPERTY>, <TARGET_PROPERTY>] where:

-‘link source property’ contains the link value
+<LINK_SOURCE_PROPERTY> contains the link value

-‘target class’ is the class to link to
+<TARGET_CLASS> is the class to link to